You are here

 The question has been asked "When is it acceptable to touch patients/clients?
 When is it not sexual misconduct?

-The AASECT Code of Ethics speaks to sexual misconduct, described in the excerpt below from the AASECT Code of Ethics.
+The AASECT Code of Conduct speaks to sexual misconduct, described in the excerpt below from the AASECT Code of Conduct.

 Principle Three: Welfare of the Consumer